2019 Front4 Competition Schedule (Tentative)

 Wheel-to-Wheel Racing (W2W) occurs only in a NASA race group, and requires a NASA Competition License or Provisional License, a car that has passed NASA race tech, and full safety gear.
 If you’re interested in competing at this level, post in our Facebook group or talk to one of the W2W racers, and we can help guide you through the process.

 Food & Lodging: Most NASA Rocky Mountain events have food concessions open during the day, a fun NASA-provided dinner on Saturday night, and many of our members opt to camp at the track over the weekend (arriving Friday night and departing Sunday evening).
 Contact NASA-RM for confirmation and details.

 PPIR Time Attack Event Info: See info on PPIR.com

 PPIR Time Attacks are fast, fun, autocross-like courses that utilize portions of their road course plus several new sections.
 Drivers of all experience levels are welcome and encouraged to participate.

-No pre-event registration is needed for the PPIR Time Attacks; just show up at the gate by 7:45 am and pay your entry fee there.
+No pre-event registration is needed for the PPIR Time Attacks; just show up at the gate and pay your entry fee there, but make sure you get there before their drivers meeting starts (typically 8:15 am).
+We recommend being there 20-30 minutes early so that you have time to get through the gate and walk the course.
 A helmet is required, and rentals may be available from PPIR.

 Food & Lodging: There is typically a food truck open during the events.
 Most events are one-day, and we arrive early in the morning and leave by the evening.
 We expect that there will be camping at any scheduled two-day events.
 Contact PPIR for confirmation and details.